-In 1967 Chung Ju-yung and his brother Se-yung Chung established the Hyundai Motor Company and in 1968 they entered into an Overseas Assembler Agreement with Ford.
+In 1967 Chung Ju-Yung and his brother Se-Yung Chung established the Hyundai Motor Company and in 1968 they entered into an Overseas Assembler Agreement with Ford.
 This agreement allowed access to knowledge and engineering expertise, as Hyundai would go on to build Cortina's and Granada's for the South Korean market for a period of eight years.
-Following from this success, the Hyundai group continued in its expansion with moves in to cement production, shipbuilding and heavy engineering and as a result the Korean Government chose Hyundai, Kia, Daewoo and Ssangyong to formulate a long-term strategy to promote the Korean Auto manufacturing industry.
-Hyundai over the next few years approached twenty odd different companies in five different countries involved in the design, production and supply of parts of cars and with the knowledge gained produced the Hyundai Pony.
+Following this success, the Hyundai group continued in its expansion with moves into cement production, shipbuilding and heavy engineering and as a result, the Korean Government chose Hyundai, Kia, Daewoo and Ssangyong to formulate a long-term strategy to promote the Korean Auto manufacturing industry.
+Hyundai over the next few years approached twenty-odd different companies in five different countries involved in the design, production and supply of parts of cars and with the knowledge gained produced the Hyundai Pony.
 The Pony was officially released in January of 1976, making Korea the second country in Asia to produce its own designed and built car, even though it relied heavily on parts and engines from Mitsubishi.

 Success followed and within a decade Hyundai had begun exporting into the United States.
 In 1986 the Hyundai Excel was listed in the top ten products in Fortune Magazine, chiefly because of its value for money.
 Something that was reinforced just over a decade later when, after spending serious money and time developing the design, quality and long term customer satisfaction, Hyundai offered North American buyers a ten year / 100,000 mile warranty that further boosted their sales.